elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 #### Set of element for spatial attention

 In spatial attention we want to give a weight to every pair of (main agent, ith scene part), main agent being the agent we want to predict the upcoming path.
 To get a spatial representation of the scene, we have a top-view image of the scene (always the same image).
 We pass it through a CNN, VGG-19 pre-trained on the image-net dataset, resulting in some feature maps.
 Each feature map corresponds to an attribute vector caracterizing a part of the image (grid-like division of the image).
-Those vectors are the element in the set V.
+Those vectors are the elements in the set V.

 [insert image]

 #### Relevance of naïve transposition from NLP

+We claim that such a transposition of attention mechanisms from NLP to trajectory prediction is somewhat a naïve one, in that it used very similarly as in NLP without giving much thinking on its relevance for trajectory prediction.
+Our main observation is based upon the fact that these models compute, for each prediction an attention vector.
+Yet the set of elements to be considered in the soft-attention module stays the same between every prediction.
+The only parameter that changes is the context vector given by the hidden state of the decoder.
+In addition, since we predict a position every 0.4s, it might not be relevant to reassess at this rate the interactions between the main agent and its environment.
+We want to show that computing the attention vector just once in order to predict the whole future trajectory gives similar results.